freenas/freenas-docs/userguide/storage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :ref:`Pools` can be used either during or after pool creation to add an
-SSD as a cache or log device to improve that pool's performance under
+SSD as a cache or log device to improve performance of the pool under
 specific use cases.
 Before adding a cache or log device, refer to the
 :ref:`ZFS Primer` to determine if the system will benefit or suffer from
 the addition of the device.

-To add a device during pool creation, click the :guilabel:`Add Cache` or
+To add a Cache or Log device during pool creation, click the
-:guilabel:`Add Log` button.
-Check the box for the SSD to use in
+:guilabel:`Add Cache` or :guilabel:`Add Log` button.
+Select the disk from
-:guilabel:`Available Disks` and use the left arrow to add it to the
+:guilabel:`Available Disks` and use the :guilabel:`right arrow` next to
-:guilabel:`Cache Vdev` or :guilabel:`Log Vdev` section.
+:guilabel:`Cache VDev` or :guilabel:`Log VDev` to add it to that section.

-To add a device to an existing pool, click the pool's name then the
+To add a device to an existing pool in
-:guilabel:`Standard Volume Operations` (gear) icon and select
+:menuselection:`Storage --> Pools`, click the pool name,
-:guilabel:`Extend`.
-Click the :guilabel:`Confirm` checkbox and click
+|ui-settings|, then :guilabel:`Extend`.
+Click
-:guilabel:`Ok` to bypass the warning message.
-This will reopen the pool
+:guilabel:`Confirm` and :guilabel:`Ok` to bypass the warning message.
-creation screen described in the previous paragraph, but with the pool
+This will reopen the pool creation screen described in the previous
-name displayed as read-only.
+paragraph, but with the pool name displayed as read-only.

 .. index:: Hot Spares, Spares
 .. _Adding Spare Devices: